Best Practices, IM Blog

 Some have reported that their client was more focused and exhibited better self-regulation and impulse-control when a sensory approach was taken for IM training (i.e., incorporating calming strategies to help focus and center the individual).
 This is particularly important if working with a client who displays Sensory Processing Disorder (whether formally diagnosed or not) or a client who is on the Autism Spectrum.
 These clients may be overly sensitive to certain aspects of IM, such as volume and wearing the headphones and/or hand glove/button switch.

-There are also reports that turning off the IM sound (or removing the headphones) and having the client perform IM with the Training Visual screen only (must be score with center flash with least distracting background like a solid color) is effective.
+There are also reports that turning off the IM sound (or removing the headphones) and having the client perform IM with the Training Visual screen only (must be scored with center flash with the least distracting background like a solid color) is effective.
 In this instance, your client will use the center flash as a stimulus for the reference beat and will use the feedback provided on the screen (early, late and SRO hits) to synchronize.